Psykotikism/Mutant_Tanks/README.md

 Output: When the current difficulty is Expert mode (impossible), the Idiot Tank will spawn instead of Psyk0tik Tank as long as custom configs is being used.

-These are basically temporary Tanks that you guys can create for certain situations, like if there's 5 players on the server, the map is c1m1_hotel, or even if the day is Thursday, etc.
+These are basically temporary Tanks that you can create for certain situations, like if there's 5 players on the server, the map is c1m1_hotel, or even if the day is Thursday, etc.
 ```

 21. How can I move the Super Tanks++ category around on the admin menu?